tom-halpin/pe-dojo-book/content/002-introduction-to-product-engineering.md

 ## Purpose

-The primary objective of the this chapter is to give you an introduction to Product Engineering concepts and practices.
+The primary objective of this chapter is to give you an introduction to Product Engineering concepts and practices.

 ## Learning Outcomes

-This module will give you an introduction to Product Engineering including
+This chapter will give you an introduction to Product Engineering including

 - Definition of Product Engineering